Anthony Lynn: San Francisco 49ers

 Following the 49ers' loss in the 2023 NFC Championship Game, the Washington Commanders were granted permission to interview Lynn for their vacancy at offensive coordinator in February 2023.
+The position ultimately went to Eric Bieniemy; however, the following season the Commanders and Bieniemy parted ways and Lynn was hired for the role of run game coordinator.

+Washington Commanders

+On February 15, 2024, Lynn was hired by the Washington Commanders as their run game coordinator and running backs coach under head coach Dan Quinn.

 Personal life

 Lynn has a son, D'Anton, and a daughter, Danielle, with his ex-wife, Cynda.
 He married journalist Stacey Bell on March 5, 2011, in Dallas, Texas.
-His son, D'Anton, played college football for the Penn State Nittany Lions, and was signed as an undrafted rookie by the New York Jets following the 2012 NFL Draft.
+His son, D'Anton, played college football for the Penn State Nittany Lions, and was signed as an undrafted rookie by the New York Jets following the 2012 NFL draft.
 D’Anton was soon released.
 Lynn was supportive of his son's decision to follow in his footsteps, and taught him about the hard work that goes into being a professional football player both on and off the field.

 During Cowboys training camp on August 20, 2005, Lynn was a victim of a hit-and-run automobile accident.
 Lynn and Todd Haley, both offensive assistants for Bill Parcells, were out for pizza after training camp in Ventura, California.
 As Lynn and Haley were crossing the street, Lynn was hit by drunk driver Sergio Sandoval.
 Lynn suffered two collapsed lungs, facial and shoulder damage, and temporary paralysis in his lower body.
 He had four surgeries on his face, knee and shoulder due to the incident.
 Lynn returned to coaching less than two weeks later.
 Lynn's story was featured in a Verizon advertisement during Super Bowl LIII in 2019, where he was introduced to the first responders who treated him.

 On May 12, 2018, Lynn graduated from the University of Nevada, Las Vegas with a Bachelor of Arts in interdisciplinary studies.